 Follow these Instagram best practices to improve engagement and grow your following.

-Two-thirds of Instagram users are under 35, according to Statista, making this visual platform a great way to reach younger consumers.
+Almost two-thirds of Instagram users are under 35, according to Statista, making this visual platform a great way to reach younger consumers.
 Millennials and Gen Z have trillions in buying power, so why not take the opportunity to grow your business using this popular social media channel?

-To have a successful Instagram presence, you have to do more than consistently post a few pictures.
+To have a successful and engaging Instagram presence, you have to do more than consistently post a few pictures.
 However, with the right tools and best practices, you can decipher Instagram’s algorithms and improve your return on investment.
+Let’s look at the basics of the social media platform and explore tips on expanding your brand and engaging with your target audience.

 The social media platform also offers the ability to create an Instagram business profile with different features than a personal account.
-You can include business information, such as a phone number and address, in your bio; add a Contact button to your profile; utilize story highlights and covers; and access Instagram Insights, a tool that provides detailed analytics about your followers and engagement rates.
+You can include business information, such as a phone number and address in your bio; add a Contact button to your profile; utilize story highlights and covers; and access Instagram Insights, a tool that provides detailed analytics about your followers and engagement rates.

 You can also add action buttons that allow you to engage consumers through services such as ordering food or making an appointment directly on Instagram.